Can’t wear jeans to work? Or wear them all the time? There’s no reason why you can’t be part of Jeans for Genes Day.

 - Dress up your jeans with a theme.
 Be cowboys, rock stars, or lumberjacks and farmhands – the professions that wore jeans first!

-- Even if you always wear jeans you can proudly show your support with a stylish limited edition t-shirt.
+- Even if you always wear jeans you can proudly show your support with a stylish Jeans for Genes logo T-shirt.

 - Have a bad taste day and team your jeans with a jacket with shoulder pads, a satin shirt or a Hawaiian holiday shirt!